open-contracting/standard-development-handbook/docs/meta/style_guide.md

 ================= ===================================================== ===========
 ```

-* Descriptions should not link to definitions provided on external websites
+* Descriptions should not link to definitions provided on external websites.

-* Descriptions should be concise and avoid using exhaustive lists or robust legal definitions
+* Descriptions should be concise and avoid using exhaustive lists.

-* Schema descriptions should not explicitly state whether a field is required or optional
+* Schema descriptions should not explicitly state whether a field is required or optional.

-* Descriptions for similar properties or codes should be consistent with each other
+* Descriptions for similar properties or codes should be consistent with each other.

-* Descriptions should not simply restate the title or name of a property or code
+* Descriptions should not simply restate the title or name of a property or code.

-### Model descriptions
+### Description templates

-The following model descriptions should be used for common types of field in the schema.
-Additional information specific to a particular field may be provided in a separate sentence after the primary definition for the field.
+The following description templates should be used for common fields in the schema.
+Additional information, specific to a particular field, may be provided in a separate sentence after the primary definition for the field.

 #### Codelists

-For string properties:
+For single values:

 > A value from the <codelist_name> codelist indicating <purpose of codelist>.
-Further information may be provided in <codelistDetails_name>
+Further information may be provided in the <codelistDetails_name> field.

-For array properties:
+For multiple values:

 > One or more values from the <codelist_name> codelist indicating <purpose of codelist>.
 Further information may be provided in the <codelistDetails_name> field.